• Skip to main content

 • You can use unsweetened flavored sparkling water, such as lime, orange or grapefruit.

-How to make it ahead
+➡️ How to make cranberry orange mocktail ahead

-The cranberry-orange syrup is best when first chilled before combining with sparkling water as you don't want to warm up the mocktail.
+The cranberry-orange syrup is best when first chilled before combining it with sparkling water as you don't want to warm up the mocktail.
 This makes it a perfect mocktail to make ahead when hosting.

 Simply make the fruit syrup, transfer to a covered container and store in the fridge for up to 4 days.
-Also, don't forget to transfer a few cranberries in the freezer to garnish the drink and help keep it cold.
+Also, don't forget to transfer a few cranberries to the freezer to garnish the drink and help keep it cold.

 Showing is a short glass of fresh cranberry orange mocktail that also has ice cubes and fresh cranberries.
 More orange and cranberries are seen in the background.